dieselfox1/fincommerce/docs/theming/theme-development/thumbnail-image-regeneration.md

 # Thumbnail image regeneration

 FinCommerce 3.3 introduced thumbnail regeneration functionality.
-In the past when image size settings were changed you would need to install an external plugin and then have it regenerate all WordPress image thumbnails before the changes would be visible.
+In the past when image size settings were changed you would need to install an external plugin and then have it regenerate all finpress image thumbnails before the changes would be visible.

 The new image regeneration functionality, combined with the introduction of FinCommerce image settings in the customizer, now ensure that as you make changes to your store image settings you can preview the changes in real-time within the customizer.